 Politics has been part of Montica’s life since she was a little girl.
 A graduate of Millbrook High (‘97) and NC State (‘01), she has been a SEC member since 2006, and has served as 3rd Vice Chair of the 2nd Congressional District, 3rd Vice Chair of the NCDP African American Caucus, a NCDP Platform and Resolutions Committee member, and a 2012 Democratic National Convention delegate.
 Montica was the state delegation chair to the Young Democrats of America (YDA) Convention from 2009 to 2013; during that time, she became the first African American woman to be elected YDA National Committeewoman and to serve as a YDA standing committee chair.
 For these accomplishments, Montica was featured as a young woman to watch by Essence Magazine.

-Austen High, Executive Director
+Virginia Reed, Executive Director

 Virginia Reed is a proud North Carolina native who grew up right here in Raleigh.
 She attended and graduated from Leesville Road High School and holds a degree in Public Relations from Appalachian State University.
 While in college, Virginia spent a summer as an intern at EMILY’s List in Washington, D.C., where she discovered a passion for electing progressive leaders at all levels of government and learned more about the need for women (especially women of color) to have a seat at the table.
 Since then, she was selected to participate in Lillian’s List’s Jamie Kirk Hahn academy, where she was trained to be an effective campaign manager.